1100011Dawg/Obsidian_Dawson/School/IB ELA/Writing Analysis.md

 	 - Used for Warranting
  - Macro: choices that are bigger an can be traced throughout the text such as characterization, conflict , motiffś..
 	 - used for thesis

-**Backing**:revolution of how the evidence reveals something about the reader, writer or the historical context.
+**Backing** : revolution of how the evidence reveals something about the reader, writer or the historical context.
 Relates back to line of inquiry
-60% analysis 40% understanding
+> 60% analysis 40% understanding for works
+> Use Present tense for analyzing literature

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NDIxOTk3ODldfQ==
+eyJoaXN0b3J5IjpbNzA3ODIwMjkwXX0=
 -->